Stability and chaos in dynamical last passage percolation: The scaled version of the main result and a sketch of the proof ideas

-Expressed in these terms, there are four types of assertion that we may seek to prove, labelled according to the {\em subcritical} or {\em supercritical} temporal phase and by the {\em weight} or {\em overlap} order parameter.
-Our review in Section~\ref{s.harmonicanalysislpp} of the spectral sample for dynamical Bernoulli LPP indicates that the subcritical weight assertion that ${\rm Corr}\big(\weight_n^0,\weight_n^t \big) = 1-o(1)$ for $t \ll n^{-1/3}$ may be tractable.
-In view of the Gaussian model dynamical variance formula~(\ref{e.gaussiandynamicalvariance}), it is also plausible that the supercritical weight assertion that $O_n\big( \rho_n^0, \rho_n^t \big) \ll 1$ is typical when $t \gg n^{-1/3}$ is within reach.

-We will indeed establish two such assertions using tools from harmonic analysis.
-There will then be two ways to complete the task of finding an order parameter whose behaviour heralds the transition to chaos.
-We may seek either to verify supercritical weight decorrelation or subcritical high overlap.
-It is the latter task that we choose to undertake.
-Indeed, Theorem~\ref{t.main.scaled}(2) asserts supercritical low overlap; it is complemented by the theorem's first part, which is an assertion of high subcritical overlap.

-The derivation of Theorem~\ref{t.main.scaled}(1) is the principal technical task of this article.
-Our non-rigorous discussion in the preceding sections has indicated that certain tools and assertions are available in undertaking this task, and we may now present an overview of the conceptual backbone of the argument for Theorem~\ref{t.main.scaled}(1).
+As indicated in Section \ref{s.lowoverlapgaussian}, by far the most substantial technical contribution of this article is the proof of Theorem~\ref{t.main.scaled}(1) which is an assertion of high subcritical overlap.
+In this section, we provide a detailed overview of the proof.

 During the overview, we naturally fix time $t = \tau n^{-1/3}$ at a subcritical value, so that the scaled time parameter~$\tau$ satisfies $\tau \ll 1$.
-It will be helpful to recall in the ensuing discussion two assertions for which we have presented an informal case: \begin{enumerate} \item Subcritical weight stability: a weight such as $\weight_n^{t'} \big[ (x,0) \to (y,1) \big]$ for given unit-order $x,y \in \R$ typically varies little relative to its initial value between times $t' =0$ and $t' =t$.
-Indeed,~(\ref{e.twopoint}) indicates that the mean squared difference between these $t' = 0$ and $t' = t$ weights is at most $\Theta(1) t n^{1/3}$.
+Recall the two inputs discussed in more or less precise terms in Sections \ref{s.lowoverlapgaussian} and \ref{geomlpp}: \begin{enumerate} \item Subcritical weight stability: a weight such as $\weight_n^{t'} \big[ (x,0) \to (y,1) \big]$ for given unit-order $x,y \in \R$ typically varies little relative to its initial value between times $t' =0$ and $t' =t$.
+Indeed,~(\ref{subcrit12}) indicates that the mean squared difference between these $t' = 0$ and $t' = t$ weights is at most $\Theta(1) t n^{1/3}$.
 That is,

 \item Brownian resemblance for routed polymer weight profiles: for any given $a \in n^{-1}\Z \cap (0,1)$, the random function